Hannibal Board of Public Works seeks community input for funding stormwater solution, the “100 year problem”

 Gordon agreed with Bross’s statements and thanked him for bringing up the topics.

-Gordon hopes once the committee is formed that members will be “cheerleaders for stormwater.”
+Gordon hopes once the committee is formed that the members will be “cheerleaders for stormwater.”
 The HBPW is not allowed to lobby for the funding, but they can educate the public on its importance.
 He hopes this will continue on long after Thursday’s meeting.

 The meeting concluded with a patron comment who also was a former member of Hannibal City Council.